 - Remind the parent of his or her duty to monitor the student's attendance and require the student to attend school. - Request a conference between school administrators and the parent. - Inform the parent that the district will initiate truancy prevention measures, including a behavior improvement plan, school-based community service, referrals to counseling or other social services, or other appropriate measures.

-The truancy prevention facilitator for the district is:
+The truancy prevention facilitators for the campus are: